 Gathering all of the specific details required for a new system, as well as defining the first prototype concepts, is part of the analysis step.

-In the 7 phases of software development life cycle this stage empowers the developers to have the option to:
+In the 7 stages of system development life cycle, this stage empowers the developers to have the option to:

 The design stage is required before moving on to the primary developer stage.